NSS-Workshops/service-monarch/README.md

     cd learning-platform/services/monarch
     ```

-2. Install `pipenv` if you haven't already:
+2. Install the required Python packages using `pipenv`:
     ```sh
-    pip install pipenv
-    ```

-3. Install the required Python packages using `pipenv`:
-    ```sh
     pipenv install
     ```

-4. Start the shell for the project using `pipenv`:
+3. Start the shell for the project using `pipenv`:
     ```sh
     pipenv shell
     ```
-5. Open the project with your code editor.
+4. Open the project with your code editor.
-6. Ensure Redis is installed.
+5. Ensure Redis is installed.
-7. Run the service in the terminal
+6. Run the service in the terminal
     ```sh
     cd monarch
     python main.py
     ```
     or start the project in debug mode in your code editor.

-## Testing with Redis-CLI
+## Testing with Valkey CLI

-To test the Monarch service using `redis-cli`, follow these steps:
+To test the Monarch service using `valkey-cli`, follow these steps:

-1. Start the Redis server:
+1. Start the Redis server on Mac:
     ```sh
-    redis-server
+    brew services start valkey
     ```

 2. Open a new terminal and connect to Redis CLI:
     ```sh
-    redis-cli
+    valkey-client
     ```

 3. Publish a test message: